All The Facts

 The pilot looked out of the window intently, a creeping fear coming over her despite the lack of anything unusual.

-“What am I looking for old woman?
-The rock looks grey and cold, its covered in moss.
+“What am I looking for, old woman?
+The rock looks grey and cold, it’s covered in moss.
 The ship in front of us does not look like anything special.
-What am, I, supposed, to, see.
-Her voice slowing down as she watched a long tentacle extend from somewhere in the black of the ceiling.
-A viscous goo dripping from it, dropping with a heavy thud on the ship.
+What am I supposed to see.
+Her voice slowed down as she watched a long tentacle extend from somewhere in the black of the ceiling.
+A viscous goo dripped from it, dropping with a heavy thud on the ship.

 “If there is anyone in here who parked the red and black hawk model, your ship is getting jacked.”
-The pilot called out, watching entranced as the tentacle slowly made contact with its prey.
+The pilot called out, watching, entranced as the tentacle slowly made contact with its prey.
 The pilot heard a loud clattering as a man shot past her with a pistol drawn.
-Barrelling through the door he screamed as he saw the tentacle starting to wrap around his craft.
-He sprinted full speed to his ship, unlocking it as he ran the cockpit cover raised and he leapt into his seat.
+Barrelling through the door, he screamed as he saw the tentacle starting to wrap around his craft.
+He sprinted full speed to his ship, unlocking it as he ran the cockpit cover raised, and he leaped into his seat.
 Bringing down the cover before it had fully opened.